granludo/safeaieducation/index.md

 These principles are intended to provide a framework to guide educators, educational institutions, developers and AI vendors in their process to decide wether and how AI should be used in education.
 Although other considerations about AI in education are important, we believe that these principles are relevant and actionable in this context.

+Artificial Intelligence (AI) is a field of research, not a specific set of technologies or even a specific approach.
+This manifesto concerns mainly the current crop of AI technologies being introduced in the educational landscape in the mid-2020s, most of which are based on some form of machine learning and usually called Generative AI.
+As new breakthroughs in AI technologies emerge, this manifesto will be updated to reflect the new state of the art.

 The principles in the manifesto have inspired a [Checklist that can be used to evaluate and integrate AI tools in education](https://manifesto.safeaieducation.org/checklist).

 This is a living document and it will be updated as the community and the technology mature.